Tutoring & Arts

 We provide tutoring to kindergarten students at Carmichael Elementary once per week.
 Our goal is to assist in the education of children who may not otherwise receive the help they need.

 The Garden Project

 The Schools Project

 The Schools Project in Kids Helping Kids is designed to give children in lower socioeconomic schools the things they will need to succeed in the classroom.
 In 2013, Kids Helping Kids personally handed out backpacks filled with crayons, markers, pencil pouches, and more to kindergarteners in Howe Avenue Elementary School.
 We were able to hand out supplies again to Howe in 2014, along with expanding to three more schools: Cordova, Elverta, and Glenwood Elementary.
 One hundred and thirty kids in Howe, ninety in Cordova, thirty five in Elverta, and seventy three in Glenwood received backpacks filled with school supplies.
 In 2015, we expanded our efforts by aiding six schools and one women’s shelter, and we were able to help over 550 students start off their school year with new supplies.
-In 2016, we decided to focus all of our efforts and funds on Carmichael Elementary providing school supplies to every student at the start of the year.
+In 2016, we decided to focus all of our efforts and funds on Carmichael Elementary providing school supplies to every student at the start of the year, and we decided to continue this in 2017.